This Residential Tower Functions as a Micro City in New York

 Projects

-Visitors to Spyscape, New York’s first museum dedicated to secret intelligence, can determine which they are through interactive experiences designed by Adjaye Associates, which was also responsible for the overall…
+Visitors to Spyscape, New York’s first museum dedicated to secret intelligence, take part in interactive experiences designed by Adjaye Associates.

 Awards